-When you click to insert or update the equation on your idea space the equation is instantly rendered in PDF form on macOS Big Sur or above.
+When you click to insert or update the equation on your idea space the equation is instantly rendered in PDF form.

 If you have a mix of Retina and non-Retina screens then the macOS web framework has some oddities with scaling which may result in an empty inserted equation.
 The Equation Force Scale Local PDF advanced setting should fix it.